bup/bup/README.md

 Help with any of these problems, or others, is very welcome.
 Join the mailing list (see below) if you'd like to help.

- - 'bup restore' can't pull directly from a remote server.

-    So in one sense "save -r" is a dead-end right now.
-Obviously you can use "ssh SERVER bup restore -C ./dest..." to create a tree you can transfer elsewhere via rsync/tar/whatever, but that's *lame*.

-    Until we fix it, you may be able to mount the remote BUP_DIR via sshfs and then restore "normally", though that hasn't been officially tested.

  - 'bup save' and 'bup restore' have immature metadata support.